jordiwave/CodeBlocks_Unofficial_Testing/Readme_Build_Windows_MSYS2_by_Makefile.txt

     5) Instead of performing steps 6 through 13 you can run the following script after checking the exported environment variables for your setup and updating if applicable:
-        ./windows_build_msys2.sh
+        ./codeblocks_build.sh

-        The windows_build_msys2.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occured so you can fix it.
+        The codeblocks_build.sh script checks for errors and if something fails please look at the script to find which log file to check to see what failure occured so you can fix it.
-        If the windows_build_msys2.sh script passes then goto the last step
+        If the codeblocks_build.sh script passes then goto the last step

     6) In the bash shell set the following environment variables: export WX_CONFIG_NAME=$PWD/wx-config-cb-win64